We have just $30,000 left to raise to save Mad River Park!

 - A place for youth and their families to exercise and socialize.

-- A space for pick-up sports for all ages.
+- A space for pick-up games, adult leagues, camps, and tournaments.

-- Flat ground for people of all ages to take a walk.
+- Flat ground for people of all ages to walk, ski or snowshoe.

 - Protecting land that adds to the Valley’s quality of life and desirability as a place to live.